manpreetdhunna07/Induction-/README.md

 Firstly, we gave English proficiency test .It contains two comprehension, letter, Email and basic grammar.
 It was good for me.
 Second test was of maths , it was very difficult for me because I was prepared for 12th based maths test and it was totally different.
 Next lecture was by Dr. Arashdeep Singh on food .
 He told us many important things about food .
 "Our body needs Good quality Food".
 This lecture was very interesting.
 After this Causmic Club team came on the stage.
+They gave us introduction of github and how to use it .
+Our seniors guided us about how to make repositories in github.
+## Day 3